-Afternoon dismissal is at 2:30 p.m.
+Afternoon dismissal is at 2:25 p.m or at your child's designated time.
 At that time, all "town" students are to go directly home or to their day care centers.
 There is no supervision after school.
-On days when bus students are not riding the bus, they must be picked up promptly at 2:30 p.m.
+On days when bus students are not riding the bus, they must be picked up promptly at 2:25 p.m. or at their designated time.